Healing Soups

 “As a first time mom, cooking after birth seemed overwhelming.
 Between recovering and caring for a newborn, finding time and energy to make nourishing meals felt impossible.

 Each dish was not only incredibly flavorful but also deeply nourishing, exactly what my body and soul needed during the healing process.
-The meals came in perfectly portioned, frozen containers that were easy to store and reheat… I would highly recommend them to any new mom looking for wholesome, comforting food without the stress of cooking.”
+The meals came in perfectly portioned, frozen containers that were easy to store and reheat.
+I also love a variety of meals from savoury soups to sweet ( but not too sweet) soups.

-Wendie
+— Wendie